Idukki

 Aggregate-rating schema and Google rich snippets

-What rich snippets are
+What are rich snippets?

-The schema behind the stars
+Which schema makes the stars appear?

 1. 1Emit valid AggregateRating and Review schema on product pages.